remix-run/remix/docs/tutorial/6-mutations.md

 // add the Action type
 import type { Loader, Action } from "@remix-run/data";

-// add a couple new imports here import { parseFormBody, redirect } from "@remix-run/data";
+// add a new import here
+import { redirect } from "@remix-run/data";

 // Very important or else it won't work :) let token = "insert your github token here";